Mystery Shopping & Compliance: Protecting your Business

 Mystery Shopping and Compliance

-Assessments can be conducted on single-regulation programs (Food and Hygiene Standards, Discrimination Policy, Consumer Protection Laws etc) or can be more widespread, assessing compliance fully over a long period of time.
-They are usually two-staged, consisting of a pre-assessment to equip research agents with detailed knowledge of brand expectations and relevant legal obligations, and a secondary stage with overt or covert in-store analysis.
+Mystery Shopping assessments can be conducted on single-regulation programs (e.g. Food Hygiene Standards, Discrimination Policy, Consumer Protection Laws) or can be more widespread, assessing compliance more generally over a long period of time.

 - Interviewing facility or site representatives.